randlabs/walgo-vault/README.md

   * arg0: integer: new fee in microALGOs
   * Application Call tx

-### Admin withdrawAdminFees

-Admin withdraws the pending fees in the especified vault.

-* Tx0:
-  * Sender: Admin
-  * arg0: str:waf
-  * acc0: Vault address
-  * Application Call tx

-* Tx1:
-  * Sender: Vault account
-  * Receiver: any account
-  * Fee: MinTxnFee
-  * Amount: amount of ALGOs to withdraw, it should be less or equal to the total of the pending fees
-  * CloseTo: ZeroAddress
-  * Payment tx

 ### User optIn

 User opts in to the Vault App.
 The App creates the local data for the account.
 Vault balance must be 0.
 If the user calls ClearState with some Vault balance and minted wALGOs, then he could use the balance and avoid returning the wALGOs.
 So, we need to punish anyone calling ClearState without using CloseOut.